mahavedalla/mahavedalla/docs/questions/sukha/did-the-buddha-ackowledge-a-gratification-in-the-five-aggregates.md

-# Did the Buddha ackowledge a gratification in the five aggregates?
+Question: Did the Buddha ackowledge a gratification in the five aggregates?
 Answer in Brief: -
  Category: Sukha
 Sutta References: SN 22.28